 The best way to ensure that an autoclave is performing properly is to conduct routine maintenance.
-Follow the manufacturer’s recommendations for preventative maintenance and make sure all contractors are approved by the manufacturer.
-Users should perform the daily and weekly maintenance procedures described in the owner’s manual.
+Follow the manufacturer’s recommendations for routine preventative maintenance and cleaning the chamber.
+Record all maintenance activities in the appropriate log.

-The sterilization chamber should be cleaned and drained routinely according to the manufacturer’s guidelines.
-In absence of manufacturer guidelines, the following procedure may be used:
+In absence of manufacturer guidelines, the following cleaning procedure may be used: